enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

   cetz.draw.content("d2.label", text(white, $?$))
 })

-This intermediate term has two duplicator nodes with opposite polarities.
+This intermediate term has two duplicator connected by their principal port.
+They therefore must have different polarizations.
 When looking at this dual of the duplication node, it consumes two values and produces one, but these values are symmetric.
 This is because both of the consumed values go into aux ports, unlike the application where one consumed value goes into an aux port and one into a principle port.
 Because of the commutation rules, this can be seen as a single term with two values, or a superposition.

 = Extending Lambda Calculus

+== Null and Superpositions as Terms

 As we saw above, there are two polarizations that are only present in intermediate nets.
 What if we allowed for these polarizations to appear in the image of $map(dot)$?
 That would require us to add some new lambda calculus terms that